 Is Python Compiled or Interpreted?

 Python is an interpreted programming language.
-However, when we want to check whether Python is compiled or interpreted can be a bit confused.
+However, when we want to check whether Python is compiled or interpreted can be a bit confusing.
 Let's dive into a detailed explanation to understand the inner workings of Python's execution model and how it combines aspects of compilation and interpretation.

 Interpreted languages are typically executed directly by an interpreter without a separate compilation step.
 In contrast, compiled languages go through a compilation process where the source code is translated into machine code or an intermediate representation before execution.
 However, Python's execution model is a blend of both interpretation and compilation.

-At a high level, Python source code is written in human-readable form and saved with a `.py` extension.
-When we run a Python program, the following steps take place.
+At a high level, Python source code is written in human-readable form and saved with a .py extension.
+When we run a Python program, the following steps take place:

 Parsing

-The Python interpreter reads the source code and parses it into a form called an abstract syntax tree (AST).
-The parser analyzes the structure and syntax of the code, ensuring it is valid according to Python's grammar rules.
+The Python interpreter reads the source code and parses it into a form called an Abstract Syntax Tree (AST).
+The parser analyzes the structure and syntax of the code, ensuring it is valid according to Python's grammar rules ?

 Bytecode Compilation